 Attaching the Mirror

 Clean the glass well so there’s no dirt to resist the caulk.

 Scrape away any old caulk that still happens to be on the mirror.

 Starting with the GE Silicone II, cut off the tip of the tube of caulk on a 45 degree angle with a utility knife.

-Use a stiff wire that’s long enough to pierce through the seal; our caulk gun happened to have a piercing tool on it, so we used that.
+Use a stiff wire that’s long enough to pierce through the seal.
+Because our caulk gun happens to have a piercing tool on it, we use that.

 Of course, we didn’t pierce the tube well enough so when I forced the caulk gun, caulk exploded out the back end!
 Like clockwork, it oozed all over the gun.
 Oops.
 Lesson learned: if the caulk doesn’t flow easily, don’t force it.
 Take the tube out of the gun and pierce it again.

 Start in one corner and run a bead around the perimeter of the mirror.

 Smooth it with a gloved finger.
 It doesn’t matter if it’s messy at this stage because we cut a piece of plastic backing to go over top.
 However, we let it set up only a few minutes so we could still press the backing into the silicone.